Cricket-One Day International England v India line-ups

-Aug 30 (Infostrada Sports) - Line-ups for the third One Day International between England and India on Saturday in Nottingham, England
+Sept 2 (Infostrada Sports) - Line-ups for the fourth One Day International between England and India on Tuesday in Birmingham, England

 India won toss and decided to bowl

-England: Alastair Cook (capt), Alex Hales, Ian Bell, Joe Root, Eoin Morgan, Jos Buttler, Ben Stokes, Chris Woakes, James Tredwell, Steven Finn, James Anderson
+England: Alastair Cook (capt), Alex Hales, Gary Ballance, Joe Root, Eoin Morgan, Jos Buttler, Moeen Ali, Chris Woakes, Steven Finn, James Anderson, Harry Gurney

-India: Ajinkya Rahane, Shikhar Dhawan, Virat Kohli, Ambati Rayudu, Suresh Raina, Mahendra Singh Dhoni (capt), Ravindra Jadeja, Ravichandran Ashwin, Bhuvneshwar Kumar, Mohammed Shami, Mohit Sharma
+India: Ajinkya Rahane, Shikhar Dhawan, Virat Kohli, Ambati Rayudu, Suresh Raina, Mahendra Singh Dhoni (capt), Ravindra Jadeja, Ravichandran Ashwin, Dhawal Kulkarni, Bhuvneshwar Kumar, Mohammed Shami

-Referees: Michael Gough (Umpire), Paul Reiffel (Umpire), Rob Bailey (TV umpire), Ranjan Madugalle (Match referee)
+Referees: Paul Reiffel (Umpire), Ian Robinson (Umpire), Ian Gould (TV umpire), Ranjan Madugalle (Match referee)